- Servings: Dresses about 8 to 10 cups of salad.

 - Add the salt, pepper and mustard; using the fork you just used to add the mustard, gently stir to dissolve the salt and break up the mustard

-- Add the olive oil and canola oil.
+- Add the olive oil.
 Gently whisk with the fork to emulsify the dressing (or mix everything in a glass jar and just cover and shake)

 - Add to your completely prepared salad that's already in a salad bowl, and using salad servers, gently but thoroughly toss your salad to let the dressing cover everything.